 If a person dies as a member in-service, Option D benefits should be available in most circumstances, while the decision is being made about eligibility for accidental death benefits.
 For further information about eligibility, please refer to the Option D section of this booklet.
-As noted in that section, when an accidental death benefit may be payable, the spouse is given one year following the date of death to elect the Option D benefit.
+When an accidental death benefit may be payable, the spouse is given one year following the date of death to elect the Option D benefit.
 This contrasts to the 90-day window a spouse has to elect where there is no claimed entitlement to accidental disability retirement benefits.